raineorshine/cint/README.md

 	/** Capitalizes the first letter of each word in the given string. */ cint.toTitleCase(str)

-	/* Returns true if the string contains the given substring. */ cint.strContains(str)

 ## Number

 	/** Returns the ordinal value (like '1st' or '2nd') of the given integer. */